Acticlate for Acne User Reviews

-Acticlate has an average rating of 5.7 out of 10 from a total of 6 ratings for the treatment of Acne.
+Acticlate has an average rating of 5.7 out of 10 from a total of 6 reviews for the treatment of Acne.
 33% of reviewers reported a positive experience, while 33% reported a negative experience.

 "DO NOT TAKE THIS.
 I was prescribed Acticlate in 2015 and took it for about a month for my acne.
 It gave me permanent BLIND SPOTS.
 It’s been 5 years and they’re still present.
 I have read other people who this has happened to.
 Look up “doxycycline blindness”.
 Obviously medications are different for everyone, but I was perfectly healthy and not expecting to go blind."

 - July 11, 2015

 "Once I moved to a more humid climate around 8th grade, my skin exploded and I decided to start the original Proactiv and while it was harsh on my skin at first, it worked wonders for the 4-5 years I used it.
 After my skin got used to the Proactiv formula, I tried everything from biore to clean and clear to gentle cleansers like neutrogena.
 I'm now 20 and the acne was getting in the way of my self confidence so I decided to make an appointment with my dermatologist and she prescribed Acticlate (doxycycline).
 I broke out on and off for about a month but now it's mostly scarring and the occasional small pimple.
 If you're going on doxycycline, stick it out!
 I promise it's so worth it."